 Lung Cancer

-Several nervous tissues, including the vagus nerve, pass through the teeth, jawbone and lungs in the body.
-Hence, tumourous growths in the lungs and bulging of chest cavity creates high pressure and tension in the oral regions as well, leading to jaw pain and toothaches.
+Several nervous tissues, including the vagus nerve, pass through the teeth, jawbone, and lungs in the body.
+Hence, tumourous growths in the lungs and bulging of chest cavity create high pressure and tension in the oral regions as well, leading to jaw pain and toothaches.

-It is strictly suggested to consult with a doctor, initiate treatment to eliminate lung cancer so as to lower pain in the teeth.
+It is strictly suggested to consult with a doctor and initiate treatment to eliminate lung cancer so as to lower pain in the teeth.

 Neurological Problems